Midnighter/nf-core-adr/README.md

 ## Contributing

 I'm not a member of the [nf-core team](https://nf-co.re/about#core).
 As such, I was neither present for most of the decision, nor do I know their context well.
-I'm merely trying to document them retroactively to further my own understanding and, hopefully, for the benefit of others.
-So, any corrections or missing decisions that you can contribute in the form of pull requests or issues about them are most welcome.
+I'm merely trying to document them retroactively to further my own understanding and for the benefit of others.
+Hopefully, this will proove to be a valuable resource and encourage the nf-core team to document future decisions in the same manner.
+Any corrections or missing decisions that you can contribute in the form of pull requests or issues about them are most welcome.
 You can also contact me on the [nf-core Slack](https://nf-co.re/join/slack).

 ## Copyright